 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will appear in the north-west and travel right overhead.
-It passes very close Canopus (the second brightest star in the sky) before disappearing in the south-east.
+The Station will appear in the north-west and travel right overhead, passing very close to the bright stars Rigel (Orion) and Sirius (Canis Major) before disappearing in the south-east.